Archives for posts with tag: Manhattan Neighborhood Network

 “She helped me with my show.
 And it was just so unfair to me that someone so incredibly nice and beautiful would die.
 She was a single mom, about my age.
 Her little daughter would be with her at MNN sometimes, doing homework at the reception desk.
 She was such a nice little kid too.
 It was just crazy that her mom would die.”

-Back then, I’d heard Celeste’d gotten a job in the corporate world and left MNN.
+Back in my MNN days, I’d heard Celeste’d gotten a job in the corporate world and had left MNN.
 And I learned Celeste was helping to staff a breakfast at Windows on the World that morning.
 I thought of how she must’ve found it lovely to arrange a breakfast there and probably had looked forward to it.
-I always loved going to Windows on the World with friends or family especially when I was in college.
+I always loved going to Windows on the World with friends or family, especially when I was in college.

 All during college I worked as a front desk clerk the Vista Hotel in the World Trade Center.
 I walked through the concourse hundreds of times, ate my lunch in the windy, sunken courtyard between the buildings.